Toddlers' Guide to Lindsay Wildlife Experience - 510 Families

 The Lindsay Wildlife Experience allows your little ones to get up close with alive and not-so-alive creatures | Photo: Julie Herson

-My three-year old, Elaina, and I checked out the Lindsay Wildlife Experience with high expectations of seeing lots of animals.
-And happily that’s exactly what she was able to do.
+My three-year-old, Elaina and I checked out the Lindsay Wildlife Experience with high expectations of seeing lots of animals.
+And happily, that’s exactly what she was able to do.
 The museum is small, so it’s not overwhelming like larger, more crowded museums.
 Mostly everything is kid-sized and approachable for little kids.
-And the friendly folks who work and volunteer at the museum are great with little kids and are happy to answer barrages of questions delivered rapidly by excited preschoolers.
-Just be aware that there is a lot of taxidermy throughout, including some rather large bears.
-Super cool to some, kinda scary to others.
+The friendly folks who work and volunteer at the museum are great with little kids and are happy to answer barrages of questions delivered rapidly by excited preschoolers.

 child looking at screen in museum